HoerTech-gGmbH/openMHA/examples/32-ci-vocoder/README.txt

 This work was funded by the EU (ERDF) as part of the VIBHear research project.

+Acknowledgments

+We would like to thank Ben Williges for his extremely helpful cooperation and willingness to share his expertise in the development of the CI vocoder.

 References

 Bräcker, T., Hohmann, V., Kollmeier, B., & Schulte, M. (2009).
 Simulation und